 - In English: Where is the hôtel Mirabeau?

 The word “est” is the present tense of the verb “être” conjugated in the singular.
-The same verb in plural is “sont” and it must be used with plural words.
+The same verb in the plural is “sont” and it must be used with plural words.
 For instance, the word restrooms is always used in its plural form in French “les toilettes” and therefore you should say:

 - In French: Où sont les toilettes publiques?